Sustaining Well-Being in Public Defense (6 week online course offered by NAPD)

 This workshop reviews research and recommendations for workplace culture that promotes wellbeing and strives to avoid unintentionally contributing to moral injury.
 We will discuss examples and models within PD offices that offer programs like Sabbatical, structured mentorship, and reliable coverage for people to take vacation and leave.
 We also talk about how to minimize expectations of 24/7 availability and support healthy boundaries.

-Support Well Being in Training, Mentorship and Coaching (1 hour)
+Support Well Being in Training, Supervising, Mentorship and Coaching (1 hour)

 Caregiving for Yourself and Others While Working in Public Defense (1 hour)